Avoiding these key foods could be your first step for optimal blood sugar control and a vibrant, energetic life.

 Embarking on a journey to manage diabetes involves not only mindful choices but also a keen awareness of what goes on your plate.
 Nutrition plays a pivotal role in diabetes management, and understanding which foods to avoid is crucial for maintaining stable blood sugar levels.
 In this listicle, we’ll explore the dietary landscape, highlighting the culprits that can spike blood glucose and hinder your path to optimal health.
 By steering clear of these problematic foods, you can take a proactive step towards better diabetes control and overall well-being.

 Saturated fat and trans-fat play a much more significant role in increasing blood cholesterol, resulting in an increased risk of heart disease.
-Since foods that are typically high in dietary cholesterol are also high in saturated fat, its easiest to focus on limiting saturated fat.
+Since foods that are typically high in dietary cholesterol are also high in saturated fat, it’s easiest to focus on limiting saturated fat.
 Avoid animal proteins like butter, meat, as well as high-fat dairy products.
 Eliminate palm kernel and coconut oils.

 3. Drinks sweetened with sugar [6][7]